z/xonotic-video-uploads/README.md

 ## Configuration

-Create a config.conf file in the folder:
+Create a `config/config.conf` file:

-`cp example.config.conf config.conf`
+`cp config/example.config.conf config/config.conf`

 Edit it to fit your setup.
 Currently the example assumes one system for all logical servers.

-Check out `example.autoexec.cfg` for an example config you can use on your encoding server.
+Check out `config/example.autoexec.cfg` for an example config you can use on your encoding server.

 ## Usage

 You can start it all with the following command (though you should read up on tmux a bit first):

-`tmuxp load tmux.config.yaml`
+`tmuxp load config/tmux.config.yaml`

 To test it, put a demo file that has flag capture records in the `$DEMO_DIR` folder.
 That is, the folder that the `watcher-demos.sh` script is watching.

 This watcher script kicks off a chain reaction that the other watchers will pick up on.
 If the files match the criteria, they advance to the next watcher.

-### Old details about how it works
+### Old notes about how it works

 #### Demo recording